GEANT/gitlab-to-forgejo/README.md

 ## Usage

-Change items in the config section of the script.

-Install all dependencies via `python -m pip install -r requirements.txt` and use python3 to execute the script.

 ### How to use with venv

-To keep your local system clean, it might be helpful to store all Python dependencies in one folder.
+To keep your local system clean, it is preferrable to use a virtual environment.
-Python provides a virtual environment package which can be used to accomplish this task.
+You can follow these steps:

 ```bash
 python3 -m venv migration-env